zephyrproject-rtos/trusted-firmware-m/docs/security/threat_models/generic_threat_model.rst

 When RoT service completes the request from NSPE, TF-M returns the success or failure error code to NS application.

-In single Armv8-M core scenario, TF-M writes the return code value in the general purpose register and returns to Non-secure state.
+In Armv8-M TrustZone scenarios, TF-M writes the return code value in the general purpose register and returns to Non-secure state.

-On dual-cpu platforms, TF-M writes the return code to NSPE mailbox message queue via mailbox.
+On dual-cpu platforms, TF-M writes the return code to NS mailbox message queue via mailbox.

 .. table:: TFM-GENERIC-RETURN-CODE-I-1